Isle of Wight Central Railway: Isle of Wight (Newport Junction) Railway

 From 1861, the pace of proposing further railways on the island accelerated.
 Some accepted that only one further line was commercially viable, but there was little agreement about its possible course.
 Nonetheless connecting Newport to the east coast was considered an important objective.

 In 1868, three bills came to Parliament; they were considered to be mutually exclusive, and over a very lengthy hearing evidence was given in favour of each, and against its presumed competitors.
 The dominance of the Portsmouth–Ryde ferry route had not yet been established, and in any case Cowes was assumed to be the port of entry for goods and minerals.
-The Isle of Wight (Newport Junction) Act was given Royal Assent on 31 July 1868, to build a line from Newport to the Sandown station of the Isle of Wight Railway.
+The Isle of Wight (Newport Junction) Railway Act 1868 (31 & 32 Vict. c. clxxxi) was given royal assent on 31 July 1868, to build a line from Newport to the Sandown station of the Isle of Wight Railway.

 The competing proposals were rejected; those who favoured a line from Newport to Ryde were disappointed, and continued the struggle.